jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 ### Get a user bearer token

-To successfully make http requests to the Kubernetes API a bearer token must be included as an authorization header.
+To successfully make HTTP requests to the Kubernetes API a bearer token must be included as an authorization header.
 Below is an example command one could run to get the bearer token for a user named `admin-user` in the namespace of `kube-system`.
 This same command could apply to any other user or namespace.

 ```shell
 kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep admin-user | awk '{print $1}')